Supermassive Black Hole Winds in X-rays: SUBWAYS IV. Tracing Radio Emission and Unveiling the Role of Winds: Introduction

 In this paper we present the analysis of new Jansky Very Large Array (JVLA) observations, obtained at 1.5 and 6 GHz of 22 quasars belonging to the Supermassive Black Holes Winds in X-rays (SUBWAYS) sample.
-By combining JVLA data with radio observations from additional surveys, together with the wealth of multi-wavelength data available for the SUBWAYS sample, we investigate the origin of the radio emission (star formation, coronae, or outflows) and characterize the contribution of AGN-driven outflows\footnote{Throughout the whole work when we do not distinguish between winds and jets we refer to them more generally as outflows.}, with particular emphasis on UFO hosts.

-This work constitutes the first systematic analysis exploiting dedicated follow-up observations for a sample of RQ AGN with detected UFOs.
+By combining JVLA data with radio observations from additional surveys, together with the wealth of multi-wavelength data available for the SUBWAYS sample, we investigate the origin of the radio emission (star formation, coronae, or outflows) and characterise the contribution of AGN-driven outflows\footnote{Throughout the paper, when we do not distinguish between winds and jets we refer to them more generally as outflows.}, with particular emphasis on UFO hosts.
+This work constitutes the first systematic analysis that exploits dedicated follow-up observations for a sample of RQ AGNs with detected UFOs.

-This paper is organised as follows: in Sect.~\ref{sec:sample} and ~\ref{sec:data} we describe the sample and how the data have been collected and reduced, in Sect.~\ref{sec:Results} and ~\ref{sec:discussion} we discuss the results and consider the potential origins of the radio emission investigating how the radio properties of the sample relate to the ones derived in other wavebands.
+This paper is organised as follows: in Sect.~\ref{sec:sample} and ~\ref{sec:data} we describe the sample and how the data have been collected and reduced; in Sect.~\ref{sec:Results} and ~\ref{sec:discussion} we discuss the results and consider the potential origins of the radio emission, investigating how the radio properties of the sample relate to those derived in other wavebands.
 In Sect.~\ref{sec:Summary} we draw our conclusions.